Saving your Life after Loving a Borderline.

 a part of that old, faulty programming.

-you've also observed other problems, like; desperate attempts
+also observed other problems, such as; desperate attempts

 to gain attention, intense/irrational abandonment fears, lack of